-Numpy is a very popular library for easily creating single, multidimensional array and matrices.
-It has a large collection of the mathematical function for performing an operation on these arrays.
-Most of the new Programmers are unable to install numpy properly.
-In this tutorial of How to, you will know how to install numpy in Pycharm.
+Numpy is a very popular library for easily creating single, multidimensional arrays and matrices.
+It has a large collection of mathematical functions for performing an operation on these arrays.
+Most of the new Programmers are unable to install NumPy properly and they get no module named numpy found error.
+In this tutorial on How to, you will know how to install numpy in Pycharm.
 Just follow the simple steps to install it on Pycharm.

 Step1: Go to the File and click on Settings.

 Step 2: You will see > Project: your_project_name.Click on it.
 You will see two option one is Project Interpreter and other Project Structure.

 Step 3: Click on the Project Interpreter.
 You will see all the packages installed.

 Step 4: You will see the + button.
 Click on it and search for the numpy in the search field.
 You will see the numpy package as the left side and its description, version on the right side.
 Be sure to check the author and URL of the package(numpy.org) before selecting and installing the package.

 Step 5: Selecting numpy click on the Install Package on the left bottom.
 It will install the packages.
 If you are unable to install and got an error.
 Then go to terminal first upgrade pip using the command.